vkisyov25/Sirma-Academy---final-exam/README.md

 - `maxCommonDays`: Function that finds the pair with the most days in common.

 The `Services` package is also contained `EmployeeService` class in which is the logic for CRUD for Employees.
 - `CsvDataToDatabase`: Тhis function serves to fill a database from the csv file.
+Duplicate information is not allowed in the database.
+If we add information in the csv file and it is not in the database, it is added.
+If we want to delete something from the database  @DeleteMapping("/delete/{id}") is used.

 ### 4. Controllers Package
 In the Controllers package, the OutputTemplateController serves as a controller for visualizing all pairs and the pair with the most common workdays.
 Endpoints:
 - @GetMapping("/allPairs"): Displays all employee pairs.
 - @GetMapping("/maxCommonDays"): Displays the pair with the most common workdays.

-#The Controllers package also contained `EmployeeControllers` for CRUD for Employees.
+The Controllers package also contained `EmployeeControllers` for CRUD for Employees.
  Endpoints:
 - @GetMapping("/AllEmployees"): Display all employees from the database.
 - @PostMapping("/create"): Adding employee in the database